• Report an IT Security Incident

 Step 5

-Authenticate using Duo or contact the ITS Support Center to restore your account on your new device.
+Authenticate using Duo or contact ITS Support to restore your account on your new device.

 Step 6